isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

         ...
     }

-The ``kea-dhcp6`` always generates DDNS update requests if the client request only contains the Host Name option.
+The ``kea-dhcp6`` server always generates DDNS update requests if the client request only contains the Host Name option.
 In addition, it includes an FQDN option in the response to the client with the FQDN N-S-O flags set to 0-1-0, respectively.
 The domain name portion of the FQDN option is the name submitted to D2 in the DDNS update request.